lenaroseheinrich/bee_eusociality_evolution/README.md

 This repository contains code to reconstruct the evolutionary history of eusociality across bees using corHMM.

 ## Ancestral state reconstruction ('01_eusociality_asr.R')
-First, we fit models of trait evolution, compare them using AIC to identify the best-supported model, and extract transition rate estimates (i.e. number of transitions to/from eusociality per million year) from the best model.
+In this script, we fit models of trait evolution, compare them using AIC to identify the best-supported model, and extract transition rate estimates (i.e. number of transitions to/from eusociality per million year) from the best model.
 In this case, the best model was a model with two rate-classes, meaning the rate at which eusociality evolved across the tree was variable, with some fast and some slow clades.
 Next, we reconstruct ancestral eusociality states across the phylogeny and plot the ancestral state reconstruction across the tree.

 Two alternative runs were done to assess how uncertainty in trait scoring for one particularly variable clade, _Lasioglossum_, impacts the results:
 - **Run 1:** Unknown *Lasioglossum* states manually scored as (primitively) eusocial
 - **Run 2:** Unknown *Lasioglossum* left as missing and inferred during model fitting

 ## Stochastic character mapping ('02_corHMM_simmaps.R')
 This script uses the best-fitting model identified above and its estimated transition rates to perform many simulations of possible evolutionary histories of eusociality across the tree.
-It then summarizes how often transitions occur on average across these simulated evolutionary histories in order to understand how often and when gains and losses of eusociality are likely to have occurred.
+It then summarizes how many transitions occur on average across these simulated evolutionary histories in order to understand how often and when gains and losses of eusociality are likely to have occurred.

 ## Data inputs